 - 6.1 Develop a personal plan to become a better medical professional

-If you are interested in applying to the inaugural cohort of the PLP program, please complete the application found here.
+If you are a first-year medical student in good academic standing and wish to join the PLP, please complete the application found here.